julcaguiat/j-cag.github.io/topic-pages/6KaliAgent_page.md

 ﻿## **🛰️ How to Install the Wazuh Agent on Kali Linux VM**

-> This guide walks you through installing the Wazuh Agent on a Kali
+> This guide walks you through installing the Wazuh Agent on a Kali-Linux
-> Linux virtual machine and registering it with your Wazuh Server ---
-> allowing you to monitor security events, log activity,
+> virtual machine and registering it with your Wazuh Server --- allowing you to
->
-> and practice SIEM skills in your home lab.
+> monitor security events, log activity, and practice SIEM skills in your home lab.

 ---

-**✅ What You Need**
+**✅ What You Need:**

 - A Kali Linux VM running in VirtualBox on Windows 11